vkz/vkz.github.io/index.md

 :   Enough to write a Clojure wrapper with necessary bindings and avoid writing more Java.\

 C
-:   Enough to pass the systems programming class.\
+: Enough to pass a systems programming class but not nearly enough to actually use it.\

 Factor, OCaml, F#
 :   Toyed with but never mastered in earnest.